|

 Community

 organizations, and consulted pro bono with others.
-I've directed
+I've also done communications

 Education: I earned a